 Disclaimer: The opinions expressed on this blog are those of the individual author, and do not represent the opinions of the Centre for Imperial & Global History or the editor.

-Dr. Nandini Chatterlee, who works on law and cultural exchanges in the British and Mughal empires – with particular attention to religious identities, family formation, and the styling of selves.
+Prof. Nandini Chatterlee, who works on law and cultural exchanges in the British and Mughal empires – with particular attention to religious identities, family formation, and the styling of selves.
 Her articles have appeared in American Historical Review and the Journal of Colonialism and Colonial History, among others, and her most recent book is The Making of Indian Secularism: Empire, Law and Christianity, 1830-1960 (Palgrave Macmillan, 2011).

 Dr. Gareth Curless, an ESRC Future Research Leader whose research focuses on the history of labour and trade unions in the British Empire, also with a broader interest in conflict and state building in post-colonial Africa.
 His doctoral thesis examined the emergence of organised labour activism in Sudan, aspects of which have appeared in Civil Wars and the Journal of Imperial and Commonwealth History.
 He is also co-convener with Dr. Stacey Hynd of the Global & Imperial History Network for early career scholars.

 Dr. Alex Fairfax-Cholmeley specialises in the French Revolution (1789-1799), the concept of ‘revolutionary justice’, and the mechanics and impact of the Terror of 1793-4.
 He is also interested in eighteenth-century French and European legal history more generally, and in integrating colonial angles of study into European history (in particular, the Haitian Revolution of the 1790s).